 Symptoms Of TFCC Tears

-The main symptom of a triangular fibrocartilage complex tear is pain felt along the little finger side of the wrist.
-However, sometimes pain may be experienced throughout the entire wrist with a TFCC tear.
+The main symptom of a triangular fibrocartilage complex tear is pain.
+With the pain being felt along the little finger side of the wrist.
+However, sometimes with a TFCC tear pain may be experienced throughout the entire wrist.
 Any pain experienced with a triangular fibrocartilage complex tear will generally be made worse with moving the wrist from side to side.
-It may also be aggravated by doing simple functional tasks, such as turning a key in a lock.
-Likewise, when pressure is applied to the wrist, assisting yourself rising from a chair, or a press up, bench press exercise… Will all commonly cause pain with triangular fibrocartilage complex complaints.
+It may also be aggravated by doing simple functional tasks.
+Such as something as simple as turning a key in a lock.
+Likewise, pain is triggered when pressure is applied to the wrist.
+Someone assisting themselves rising from a chair, or performing a press up, bench press exercise… These actions commonly cause pain with triangular fibrocartilage complex complaints.

 Other triangular fibrocartilage complex tear symptoms may include:

-- A clicking, or popping sound is frequently associated with pain, moving the wrist into certain positions.
+A clicking, or popping sound.
+Frequently associated with pain, moving the wrist into certain positions.

-- Weakness of the wrist.
-Weakness may be noted as a reduction in grip strength with functional activities around the home, or workplace, and lifting activities at the gym.
+Weakness of the wrist.
+Weakness may be noted as a reduction in grip strength.
+Including with functional activities around the home, or workplace, and lifting activities at the gym.

 Disclaimer: Sydney Physio Clinic does not endorse any treatments, procedures, products mentioned.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance on What Is A TFCC Tear Of The Wrist? should consult his or her general practitioner, sports medicine specialist, orthopaedic surgeon or physiotherapist.